 - Description of the team members, their skills and track record (maximum team size: 5 members)

-Call for ideas
+Call for proposals

-At the end of this phase, projects will be once again evaluated by the panel and the winning team will be given the opportunity to take part in Iberdrola's "Innovation Week" in Madrid.
-This will involve the opportunity to pitch their own idea to Iberdrola executives and their partners, as well as a chance to network with other participants/winners from other Iberdrola sandpit programmes.
+At the end of this phase, the finalists will present their final business pitches to an expert panel in early September 2018.
+Seed funding will be awarded to both the winners and runners up, whilst the winning team will be given the opportunity to take part in Iberdrola's "Innovation Week" in Madrid.
+This will involve the opportunity to pitch their own ideas to Iberdrola executives and their partners, as well as a chance to network with other participants/winners from other Iberdrola sandpit programmes.